-Sometimes just writing down everything that you spend your money on and comparing that to the income that you receive, will help you to see why you are getting into debt.
+Sometimes just writing down everything that you spend your money on and comparing that to the income that you receive, will help you to see why you are getting into debt - it can also be a bit scary!!

 Once you can see clearly where your money is going, you may be able to identify ways to reduce your expenditure on some items and prioritise your spending.
 You may find cheaper alternatives, for example buying items from charity shops or you may find a group in your area (e.g. freecycle) that offers unwanted items free if you collect them.
 If you have access to the Internet there are lots of sites that offer discounted prices on a variety of items.
 There is a list of useful Internet sites on the back of this leaflet.